da99/moron_text/README.md

 Takes a string and run it as an app:

-    Menu:
+    Choose One: fav_fruit

     Which is your favorite fruit?

-      1: Apple
-      2: Orange
+    o: Apple.
+    o: Orange.
-      #? merge: previous answers.
+    merge: previous answers.
-      ?: Other
+    o: Other.

+    When selection is none of the below:

+      #
+        Show this to user:

+        Not my favorite.
+      #!

+    When selection is: first

+      #
+        Show this to user:

+          I like apples too!
+      #!

+    When selection is: Orange

+      #
+      Show this to user:

+        I hate oranges.
+Blah!
+      #!

-    When selection is: 3
+    When selection is: last

-      Get text: custom_fruit

-    Tell:
+      #
+      Get text from user and save as: fav_fruit.

+      Show this to user:

         Cool.
 I never heard of such fruit.
+      #!

 ## Installation